 3. American Staffordshire Terrier

-This friendly breed has a body that doesn’t match its personality.
-A friendly dog, the Boxer is considered one of the most muscular dog breeds.
-You don’t have to take my word for it, just look at them.
+You don’t have to take my word for it.
+Just look at them.
 This breed is immediately recognizable for its chiseled good looks.

-Given their friendly disposition, they do not do well as guard dogs or attack dogs, but they do make great dogs for the fairly new sports of Canine Body Building and Canine Strength Competition.
+Given their friendly disposition, they do not do well as guard dogs or attack dogs, but they do make great dogs for the fairly new Canine Body Building and Canine Strength Competition sports.